Eppo-exp/eppo-docs/docs/experiments/prerequisites/event-logging/index.md

 Similar patterns can be adopted for Eppo's SDKs in other languages, e.g. Java, Python, and etc.

-The object passed into the assignment logger function contrains the following fields:
+The object passed into the assignment logger function contains the following fields:

 | Field | Description | Example |
 | --------- | ------- | ---------- |